AMReX-Fusion/Furnace/Docs/source/radiation.rst

    texts may instead have an implicit density factor in :math:`\kappa`, yielding units :math:`\mathrm{cm}^2~\mathrm{g}^{-1}`.

--  Furnace allows for two temperatures (different radiation and gas temperature, so :math:`E_\mathrm{r} \ne a T_\mathrm{gas}^4`).
+-  Logi allows for two temperatures (different radiation and gas temperature, so :math:`E_\mathrm{r} \ne a T_\mathrm{gas}^4`).
-   Correspondingly, Furnace cares about both the Planck mean, :math:`\kappa_P`, and Rosseland mean, :math:`\kappa_R`, opacities—these have different weightings.
+   Correspondingly, Logi cares about both the Planck mean, :math:`\kappa_P`, and Rosseland mean, :math:`\kappa_R`, opacities—these have different weightings.